microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 5. The `beforeTurn` activity handler is executed.
 If it returns false, save turn state to storage and end the turn.
 6. All the routes are iterated over and if a selector function is triggered, then the corresponding route handler is executed.
 7. If no route is triggered, the incoming activity is a message, and an AI System is configured, then it is invoked by calling the `AI.run()` method.
 8. The `AfterTurnAsync` activity handler is executed.
-If it return true, save turn state to storage.
+If it returns true, save turn state to storage.

 > Note: _End the turn_ means that the main method has terminated execution and so the application has completed processing the incomming activity.